mefengl/vscode-copy-folder-content/README.md

 ## Features 💡

 When you right-click on a folder in your explorer panel, you'll see an option "Copy Folder Content".
-Clicking on this option will read all files in the folder and copy their content into your clipboard, ready for you to paste anywhere you like.
+Clicking on this option will read all files in the folder and copy their content, along with a user-defined suffix, into your clipboard, ready for you to paste anywhere you like.

+## Settings 🔧

+- `copy-folder-content.suffix`: Suffix to append after the copied folder content.
+Default is an empty string.

 ## Installation 🔧